 The Act does not apply if long service leave entitlements in a federal award or agreement would have covered an employer and their workers before that date.

-More information is available from the Fair Work Ombudsman or phone 13 13 94.
+More information is available from the Fair Work Ombudsman or phone 13 13 94 (note there may be a wait before your call is answered - please be patient).

 Your long service leave entitlements are defined through legislation and a Determination of the Commissioner for Public Sector Employment if: